Yardanico/cosmonim/README.md

 - `nim.cfg` - Neccessary configuration file to set all the C compiler options to the ones required by Cosmopolitan.

-First you need to get the Cosmopolitan itself - simply go to [the downloads](https://justine.lol/cosmopolitan/download.html) and grab the latest release (0.2 as of 03-03-2021).
+First you need to get the Cosmopolitan itself - simply go to [the downloads](https://justine.lol/cosmopolitan/download.html) and grab the latest release (2.0.1 as of 31-08-2022).
 Then extract it into the `cosmopolitan` folder so that it looks something like this:
 ```
-cosmopolitan/
+cosmopolitan
+├── ape-copy-self.o
 ├── ape.lds
+├── ape-no-modify-self.o
 ├── ape.o
 ├── cosmopolitan.a
 ├── cosmopolitan.h